Tulsa has more offense, more big plays to top Arkansas State - NewsBreak

 Tulsa has more offense, more big plays to top Arkansas State

 TULSA, Okla.
-(AP) — Davis Brin threw for 355 yards and three touchdowns and Tulsa picked up its first victory of the season, a 41-34 decision over Arkansas State.
-The Golden Hurricane amassed 663 yards with 308 yards on the ground.
-Shamari Brooks rushed for 155 yards and Anthony Watkins had 115 yards, highlighted by a 75-yard touchdown scamper which was one of six touchdowns of more than 30 yards in the game.
-Tulsa’s Sam Crawford Jr. had a touchdown catch-and-run of 88 yards and Brin also threw 34 yards to JuanCarlos Santana.
-Arkansas State returned a punt and a kickoff for touchdowns.www.wcn247.com
+(AP) — Davis Brin threw for 355 yards and three touchdowns and Tulsa picked up its first victory of the season, a 41-34 decision over Arkansas State on Saturday night.

 Comments / 0